Language: EN

 • Char, for individual characters

-• String, for complete text strings
+• String, for complete strings of text

 The char type